 It involves several aspects such as family expectations and acceptance of the community.
-In fact, these may appear to be as more important matters than the willingness of the two individuals to marry each other.
+In fact, these may appear to be more important matters than the willingness of the two individuals to marry each other.

 Concepts on Love, Marriage and Sex

 A male and female relationship is expressed in different ways during the Renaissance era.
 There are concepts that focus more on courtship (courtly love) in which a male expresses admiration and devotion by treating the female as his beloved and most ideal.
-Most of the time, back in this era, individuals that were meeting weren’t having a touch-based sex experience, what they had it was a sex talk chat
+Most of the time, back in this era, individuals that were meeting weren’t having a touch-based sex experience, what they had was a sex talk chat

 Some poets view sexual desire as an important part of love; while for others, love is a pure and selfless feeling towards another.
 Still, there are some concepts that consider females as wicked temptations that can lead a man astray.